 Personal mail box on base... this changes, I need updated info if anyone has it.

 Without sponsorship you will have your ID card and access to base facilities such as the commissary, the NEX, MWR, and medical.
-They cannot refuse to treat you.
+They cannot refuse to treat you at medical, but basically you are on standby.

 You are not eligible to ship pets unless you are command sponsored.